typst/typst/docs/guides/guide-for-latex-users.md

   can also use `[#v(1fr)]` to distribute space on your page.
 It works quite similar to LaTeX's `\vfill`.

-- **Separation between `import` and `include`.** LaTeX macro definitions in files are automatically available in documents which `\include` those files' contents.
-In Typst, including a file's contents (done through `#include "file.typ"`) is separate from importing its definitions, which must be done with a separate `#import "file.typ": definitions` command.
-With it, you can either list the definitions to import individually, which is more usual when they are few (e.g.
-  `#import "file.typ": x, y, template`), or, to fully mimic LaTeX's behavior, you may use a wildcard import to import all definitions available in another file (e.g. `#import "file.typ": *`).
+- **Separation of `import` and `include` behaviours.** `\include`ing a file in LaTeX has two behaviours that have been separated in Typst: imports LaTeX macros, and adds the document content to the parent file.
+In Typst: `#import`ing will add definitions to the parent file, but not add document content;
+  `#include`ing will add document content to the parent file, but will not import definitions.
+The syntax for including document content is simply `#include "file.typ"`, but the syntax for importing definitions provides more flexibility:
+  `#import "file.typ": *` will import all of `file.typ`'s definitions;
+  `#import "file.typ": x, y, template` will import only the named definitions.